Catalina Delgado Rojas

 Biography

 Colombian doctoral researcher in Museology.
 I hold an MA in Social Anthropology from the University of the Andes and an MA in Museology and Heritage Management from the National University of Colombia.
-In the academic field, my research has been related with women in sports; public art heritage in Colombia; and gender approach in Latin American museums.
-As an independent researcher, I have worked in themes related to conflict, human rights education, and systematization of experiences.
-As a cultural manager, I developed projects in museum education, assorting archives, curating exhibitions and creating cultural heritage projects.
-In 2019, I worked as coordinator of the education and public activities team in Fragments, a memorial to the victims inaugurated after the Peace Agreement in Colombia.
-This experience became the basis of my research.
-Here in Manchester, I work as a Reslife advisor, Sporticipate coordinator and research administrator in the project Comics and Race in Latin America.
+In the academic field, I developed studies on women in sports; public art heritage in Colombia; and gender approach in Latin American museums.
+I also worked as an independent researcher in themes related to conflict, human rights education, and systematization of experiences.

 Publications and other outputs